gilroman/http-server/README.md

 #### Setup

 * If you don't have Gradle installed, you can download / install from here: https://gradle.org/install/
-* Clone the gil-server repository
+* Clone the http-server repository
-* Change directories into the `gil-server` directory
+* Change directories into the `http-server` directory

 #### Running the server